COPS-IITBHU/csoc-2021-task5-Django-REST-Framework/README.md

-# Todo App API - CSoC Dev Task 3
+# Todo App API - CSoC Dev Task 5

 ## Introduction

-Welcome to the Week 3 of CSOC Dev.
+Welcome to the Task 5 of CSOC Dev.
 In this assignment, you will be working on the Django REST Framework.
-You will be implementing the same API server which we created for you in the Task 1.
+You will be implementing the TODO API server .
 Also, you will be adding some additional functionality to the API.

 ### Setting up the project

-- Make sure `python3.7` and `pip` are installed.
+- Make sure `python3.8` and `pip` are installed.
 Install `pipenv` by running `pip install pipenv`.
 - Install python dependencies using the command `pipenv install` Please use only pipenv for managing dependencies (Follow this [link](https://realpython.com/pipenv-guide/) if you are new to pipenv).
 - To activate this project's virtualenv, run `pipenv shell`.
 - Run `python manage.py migrate` to apply migrations.
 - Start the development server using `python manage.py runserver`

 ### Working
-The working of the API server was explained in the Task 1 itself.
-However, we are including the description of the API at the end of this readme for your reference.
-The API which we had created for Task 1 is deployed at https://todo-app-csoc.herokuapp.com/.
+We are including the description of the API at the end of this readme for your reference.

 You'll have to complete two subtasks: